 Where to Stay

-Walt Disney World sits on 30,000 acres, with about 7,000 acres of it developed into four theme parks: Magic Kingdom, Epcot, Disney/MGM Studios, and Animal Kingdom; a sports complex, resort hotels, restaurants, shopping, entertainment, and activities.
+Walt Disney World sits on roughly 30,000 acres, with about 7,000 acres of it developed into four theme parks: Magic Kingdom, Epcot, Disney/MGM Studios, and Animal Kingdom; a sports complex, resort hotels, restaurants, shopping, entertainment, and activities.

 If you are planning a trip to Disney World, get the inside skinny before you go.
 Disney World is a great place, but it can also be overwhelming trying to decide where to stay, what to see, or even what can you afford.
 Here's some information to help you make informed choices.